mariowanka/wattstor/README.md

 2. Test suite demonstrating the behaviour.
 3. (Optional) `docker-compose.yml`, migration scripts, seed data.
    Submit a link to a public Git repository (GitHub / GitLab / Bitbucket) or a zipped archive.

+# Solution

+This repository is work in progress aiming to demonstrate principles of solution throughout the whole stack.

+## Done

+### CI/CD

+Application is packed in Docker container with defined `docker-compose.yaml` using official PostgreSQL as database and nginx as production proxy.

+### Schema

+Core of facility (the application itself - module containing sites and devices) and auth is defined in SQL as alembic migration with model layer of corresponding classes for application usage.

+### Application structure

+The application is structured in two dimensions 'horizontally' in modules taking care of separate business matters.
+Those are not strictly divided, for example authentication supports other modules.
+'Vertical' division separates code into layers with their own general purpose:

+- presentation: definition of routes, validation of requests, redirection, etc.
+- application: decides how the request will be handled
+- infrastructure: takes care of any data manipulation
+- model: Data abstraction for application usage

+## TODO

+- finish PostgreSQL configuration and automatic migrations
+- define CI/CD pipelines building system, doing static checks and running tests
+- integration testing
+- apply auth module to verify user and decide access
+- metric subscription
+- templates and flash messages
+- use more fitting database for metrics history (like ClickHouse)